 The role of the government is to provide key infrastructure like identifier and authentication services, indeed the MHR could be considered part of this.
 But hold on, what did Minister Roxon mean in 2010 when she said: “I can confirm that the government is not going to build a massive data repository.
 We don’t believe it would deliver any additional benefits to clinicians or patients – and it creates unnecessary risks”?

 This is the nub of the problem.
 Too many people in the public service have not had the expertise, as the government’s Response to the ICT Procurement Strategy confirms.

 The minister responsible for this massive digital health project in 2010, obviously did not understand what was happening when she had it built and clearly did not envision the infinite value of data for all Australians in research and Big Data.

 Despite being poised to learn from the failures of other OECD countries in this area, Australia fell into the trap of funding a misunderstood project without a clear business case.
 There was little consultation with the Australian health software industry, no recourse to the National e-Health Strategy or NHHRC Report.

 The project appears to have been done on a hunch by people who then awarded the contract to a multinational company.
-This exercise, as Graham Grieve – the father of FIHR – has said, sucked "all the oxygen” out of the Australian health software industry.
+This exercise, as Grahame Grieve – the father of FHIR – has said, sucked "all the oxygen” out of the Australian health software industry.

-Alternatively, Australia can ignore all the evidence and re-platform the MyHR at huge public cost, with more false expectations that it will be all things to everyone.
+Alternatively, Australia can ignore all the evidence and re-platform the MHR at huge public cost, with more false expectations that it will be all things to everyone.

 It’s an exciting time to be in the health technology sector.
 I am optimistic that Australia will take the less travelled path – and that indeed will make all the difference.